 A northerly wind comes from the north.

-Tidal streams seldom flow at more than 2 knots.
+Tidal streams seldom flow at more than 2 knots, but there are exceptions.
 A knot is one nautical mile per hour so 2 knots is 2.3 mph or 3.7 km/hour.
 For comparison, a mature river typically flows at 3 knots and a steep whitewater river at 6.5 knots.

 Tidal streams can flow at 3 knots or more at exposed headlands, or where the sea pours through a narrow channel or out of a shallow estuary.
 If the shape of the sea bed is just right, a 3 knot tide is capable of creating an area of large, toppling waves.
 See Overfalls & Tide Races.
 However such hazards are rare.
 Tidal streams are generally something for a sea kayaker to be aware of, not to fear.
 Strong currents make life more interesting, and with a little planning you can get a free ride to your destination.

-In an area of semi-diurnal tides like the north Atlantic, you might expect a coastal current to flow in one direction for six hours until high tide, then stop and flow the other way for six hours until low tide, with a pause of 15 minutes or so ("slack water") before it changes direction.
-Coastal currents do very often flow in alternating directions and they do very often change direction at about the same time as local high tide or low tide.
-However the time of slack water depends on many factors, in particular the depth of water and shape of the coast.
+When I think about tides, I think of there being two high tides and two low tides in every period of 24 hours, because that's what you get in the north Atlantic where I do most of my kayaking.
+In other words, sea level rises for 6 hours and then falls for 6 hours.
+(That particular tidal timetable is called "semi-diurnal" tides.)
+So, I might expect the coastal current to flow in one direction for six hours until high tide, then stop and flow the other way for six hours until low tide, with a pause of 15 minutes or so ("slack water") before it changes direction.
+Coastal currents do very often flow in alternating directions, and they do very often change direction at about the same time as local high tide or low tide.
+However the time of slack water depends on a lot of factors, in particular the depth of water and shape of the coast.
 Surface flow and deep water flow do not necessarily change direction at the same time.
-In a channel, surface flow at the edge tends to change direction at a different time to that in the middle.
-Take the straits of Dover, which are the narrowest part of the shallow channel between Britain and France.
-Tidal streams at Dover don't start to flow out towards the Atlantic until five hours after local high water, and they start to come in towards the North Sea one hour before local high water.
+In a channel, such as the English Channel between Britain and France, surface flow at the edge tends to change direction at a different time to that in the middle.
+As an example, let's take the straits of Dover, which are the narrowest part of the English Channel.
+It's one of the busiest shipping lanes in the world, so kayakers generally stay close to the coast.
+The straits of Dover are not only narrow, they're also fairly shallow, so the tidal current flows fast.
+It's not much fun paddling hard against a current, so you want to time your kayak trips to get a boost from the current.
+However, when you look at your Tidal Stream Atlas you see something strange - the tidal streams at Dover don't start to flow out towards the Atlantic until five hours after local high water, and they start to come in towards the North Sea one hour before local high water.
+Odd, huh.

-In an area of mixed tides such as Seattle, two consecutive high tides or low tides may be of very different heights and the effect on tidal streams is what you would expect.
+"Semi-diurnal" is not the only tidal timetable.
+In an area of "mixed tides" such as Seattle, two consecutive high tides or low tides may be of very different heights and the effect on tidal streams is what you would expect.
 A powerful flood tide in the morning may be followed by a weak ebb, then a weak flood, then a powerful ebb in the evening.

 "The sailorman cares nothing for their theories but goes by real knowledge and I by my sworn authority, the Admiralty texts, the like of which for excellence the world has not.
 'High water, full and change, six hours 13 minutes after Dover.
 The stream is barely perceptible in the first three hours of the flood but runs very strongly in the third, and through three-quarters of the fourth hour, after which it slackens.
 There is no perceptible stream in the last two hours of the flood'.
 Or again 'On rounding Devil's Point the tide is lost'.
 There is no theorising, no mumbo-jumbo.
 The thing itself, reality, is stated... the Channel Pilot tells you the truth.
 You stick blindly to its text and you are saved".